getsafle/unified-id-sdk/README.md

 });
 ```
 **Step 2: Sign the hash**
-- The primary wallet must sign the hash.
+- The primary wallet must sign the hash
-- Pass the signature to the SDK method below.

 **Step 3: Call the SDK method**
 ```javascript